the-shubham-sharma/LMS/README.md

-Library Management System (LMS)
+# Library Management System (LMS)

-Overview
+## Overview

-This project is a Library Management System web application developed as part of a technical assignment.
+This project is a **Library Management System (LMS)** web application created for a technical assignment.
 The system allows users to search books, issue books, return books, and manage fines.
-It also provides an Admin panel for managing books, memberships, and users.
+It also provides an **Admin panel** to manage books, memberships, and users.

-The system has role-based access control:
+The system uses **role-based access control**:

-Admin can access Maintenance, Transactions, and Reports modules.
+- **Admin** → Can access Maintenance, Transactions, and Reports

-User can access only Transactions and Reports.
+- **User** → Can access Transactions and Reports only

-The application focuses on implementing basic library operations, validations, and simple UI forms.
+The main focus of the project is to implement basic library workflows with validations and simple UI forms.

+---

-Modules
+## Modules

-1. Maintenance (Admin Only)
+### 1. Maintenance (Admin Only)

-Admin can manage system data.
+The admin can manage system data.

 Features:

-Add Book
+- Add Book

-Update Book
+- Update Book

-Add Membership
+- Add Membership

-Update Membership
+- Update Membership

-User Management
+- User Management

+---

-2. Transactions
+### 2. Transactions
 Handles library operations.

 Features:

-Search available books
+- Search available books

-Issue book
+- Issue book

-Return book
+- Return book

-Pay fine
+- Pay fine

 Important rules:

-Issue date cannot be before today.
+- Issue date cannot be before the current date.

-Return date is automatically set to 15 days after issue date.
+- Return date is automatically set to **15 days after issue date**.

-Fine must be confirmed before completing a return transaction if applicable.
+- If a fine exists, the user must confirm **Fine Paid** before completing the return.

+---

-3. Reports
+### 3. Reports
 Displays basic information such as:

-Available books
+- Available books

-Issued books
+- Issued books

-Membership details
+- Membership details

+---

-Validations
+## Validations

-The system includes form validations such as:
+The system performs the following validations:

-Required fields cannot be empty.
+- Required fields cannot be empty.

-At least one field must be entered when searching books.
+- At least one field must be entered when searching books.

-Issue date cannot be earlier than the current date.
+- Issue date cannot be earlier than today.

-Return date cannot exceed the allowed limit.
+- Return date cannot exceed the allowed limit.

-Error messages are displayed on the same page.
+- Error messages appear on the same page if the form is invalid.

+---

-Development Approach
+## Development Approach

-The project was developed using a modular approach:
+The project was developed using a **simple modular approach**:

-Understand the requirements and identify system modules.
+1. Analyze the assignment requirements.
+2. Divide the system into modules (Maintenance, Transactions, Reports).

-Design pages for login, transactions, and maintenance.
+3. Create pages for login, search, issue, and return book.

-Implement forms with validations.

-Connect modules to simulate a basic library workflow.
+4. Implement form validations and role-based access control.

-The focus was on building a minimum working system that satisfies the assignment requirements.
+The goal was to build a **minimum working application** that satisfies the assignment requirements.

+---

-Assumptions
+## Assumptions

-A user can issue only one book at a time.
+1. A user can issue **only one book at a time**.

-The maximum borrowing period for a book is 15 days.
+2. The maximum borrowing period is **15 days**.

-A fine is charged per day if a book is returned after the due date.
+3. A **daily fine** is charged for late returns.

-Each book has a unique serial number.
+4. Each book has a **unique serial number**.

-Only Admin users can manage books and memberships.
+5. Only **Admin users** can manage books and memberships.

-Membership must be active for issuing books.
+6. Membership must be **active** to issue books.

-The system is designed for basic demonstration purposes with simple UI.
+7. The system is designed for **demonstration purposes** with basic UI.